Organisational Unit: UNU Institute for Environment and Human Security (UNU-EHS)

 Established in December 2003, UNU-EHS is part of the UNU system, a worldwide network of research and training institutes.
 Its mission is to advance human security through knowledge-based approaches to reducing vulnerability and environmental risks.
 For more information, please visit www.ehs.unu.edu.

-Munich Climate Insurance Initiative (MCII): MCII was initiated as a charitable organisation by representatives of insurers, research institutes, and NGOs in April 2005 in response to the growing realisation that insurance solutions can play a role in adaptation to climate change, as suggested in the UN Framework Convention on Climate Change and the Kyoto Protocol.
+Munich Climate Insurance Initiative (MCII): The MCII was initiated as a nonprofit organisation by insurers, research institutes, and NGOs in April 2005 in response to the growing realisation that insurance solutions can play a role in adaptation to climate change, as suggested in the Framework Convention on Climate Change and the Kyoto Protocol.
 This initiative is hosted at the United Nations University Institute for Environment and Human Security (UNU-EHS).
-As a leading think tank on climate change and insurance, MCII is focused on developing solutions for the risks posed by climate change for the poorest and most vulnerable people in developing countries. www.climate-insurance.org
+It is focused to bring solutions for the risks posed by climate change with a view to protect the world’s most poor and vulnerable people.
+MCII provides a forum and gathering place for insurance-related expertise applied to climate change issues.

-Under the authority of the Director of UNU-EHS and the guidance of the Head of EVES section, the successful candidate will be entrusted with the following tasks:
+Under the authority of the Director of UNU-EHS and the guidance of the Executive Director of MCII and Head of VARMAP section, the successful candidate will be entrusted with the following tasks related to the work of MCII and VARMAP, including but not limited to MCII’s engagement in the context of adaptive social protection:

-UNU is an inclusive employer and endeavors to create culture of inclusiveness.
-Applications from suitably qualified female candidates or underrepresented groups are particularly encouraged.
+UNU is an inclusive employer and endeavors to create a culture of inclusiveness.
+Applications from suitably qualified female candidates or underrepresented groups are particularly encouraged

 Remuneration will be commensurate with qualifications and experience.

-The successful candidate shall work under a Personnel Service Agreement (PSA) for a fixed period of twelve (12) months with the prospect of renewal.
+The successful candidate shall work under a Personnel Service Agreement (PSA) for a fixed period of twelve (12) months.
+Further continuation of contract is desired.
 The combined duration of appointments under a PSA shall not exceed six (6) years.

 Interested applicants should submit their applications by e-mail (to email@example.com), and must include the following: